trinodb/trino/docs/src/main/sphinx/language/types.md

 Example literals: `DOUBLE '10.3'`, `DOUBLE '1.03e1'`, `10.3e0`, `1.03e1`

-(fixed-precision-data-types)=
+(exact-numeric-data-types)=

-## Fixed-precision
+## Exact numeric

-Fixed-precision numbers can be expressed as numeric literals such as `1.1`, and are supported by the `DECIMAL` data type.
+Exact numeric values can be expressed as numeric literals such as `1.1`, and are supported by the `DECIMAL` data type.

 Underscore characters are ignored within literal values, and can be used to